jsom1/jsom1.github.io/_walkthroughs/Horizontall.md

 <ins>**My thoughts**</ins>

 First of all, I found that even though this box is rated as easy, it's not that easy.
-It's probably rated so because we're "only" using CVEs without modifications, but compared to blue for example, it's much more difficult.\\
+It's probably rated so because we're "only" using CVEs without modifications, but compared to <a href="/_walkthroughs/Blue">Blue</a> or <a href="/_walkthroughs/Lame">Lame</a> for example, it's much more difficult.\\
-I didn't particularly liked this box, because I don't feel like I learned a lot in terms of technical skills.
+I didn't particularly like this box because I don't feel like I learned a lot in terms of technical skills.
 Instead, I learned about *strapi* and *laravel* (that can still be useful).
 However, it was a good opportunity to train port forwarding and use *chisel* once again.
-Also, it was nice to use *autorecon* and see a different, more structured approach than I have usually.
+Also, it was nice to use *autorecon* and see a different, more structured approach than I usually have.

+I didn't explore the file upload functionality on the admin panel, so there might be other ways to do it.
+I spent too much time on this box and I'm already looking forward to the next one, so I won't explore this possibility!

 <ins>**Fix the vulnerabilities**</ins>